Amazon Simple Storage Service (S3) plugin

 Make the object public

-If selected, the uploaded object will be publicly accessible.
+If selected, the uploaded object is publicly accessible.

 UploadObject